-- Provide opportunities for supportive businesses such as tech, retail and hospitality in close proximity to the school. - 3.
-Promote affordable housing options for students and workers in the area. - Create and enhance trailheads into the mountains, but also connect trail and open spaces in a north south direction, using the canals. - 5.
+- students and workers in the area. - 4.
+Create and enhance trailheads into the mountains, but also connect trail and open spaces in a north south direction, using the canals. - 5.
 Establish a US 40 scenic buffer that includes trails and stormwater provisions. - 6.
 Promote transit connections to the area.